Medicare : Frequently Asked Questions

 Q: What is a network?

-A: Network providers are the doctors and other health care professionals, medical groups, hospitals and other health care facilities that have an agreement with us to deliver covered services to members in our plan.
+A: A network is a group of doctors and other health care professionals, medical groups, hospitals and other health care facilities that have an agreement with us to deliver covered services to members in our plan.
 The providers in our network generally bill us directly for care they give you.
 When you see a network provider, you usually pay only your share of the cost for their services.

 Q: Where can I get information about basic Medicare terms?